Turn-Based · Roguelike · Card-Crawler · RPG · Survival

 I.The Descent

 Ethernalis is a turn-based roguelike card-crawler set in the Old World on a verge of destruction.
-Locations, enemies, relics, traps, containers, events, merchants, exits, and strange events all share one language: the card.
+Rooms, monsters, relics, even the merchants - everything in Ethernalis is a card.
 At any moment you stand at the center of a five-card cross, reading the chamber you occupy and the four uncertain directions around it.

 The game draws from classic roguelikes, MUD-era event prose, tabletop character sheets, and survival simulation.
-Dungeons are generated at runtime, then filled with authored threats, materials, locks, keys, flooded rooms, roaming enemies, NPCs, and quest events.
+Dungeons are generated at runtime, then filled with authored threats, materials, locks, flooded rooms, roaming enemies, and quest events.
 What waits ahead is procedural.
-What happens to you is a chronicle.
+What happens to you sticks.

 9